 children for folks and in her elder years she took in boarders.
 Young

 I once took Gertie some embroidery I was working on and showed it

 (presumably an authority) had told her that the back of embroidery

 should be as neat as the front.
 I can still hear her voice saying

 this, too late for rebuttal because it is, of course, complete nonsense.

-At the end, and endings are often sad, she was in a Home for the Aged.
+In the end, and endings are often sad, she was in a Home for the Aged.

 My mother would visit her there.
-Mother once said to me, Oh, Sonia,
+Mother once said to me, "Oh,

-dont fit.
-She was so neat and now shes all messed up.
+don't fit.
+She was so neat and now she's all messed up.